SadhanaRaman/PremiumCalculator/readme.md

 * Record each customer request on the DB (which could be potential leads).
 * Store and retrive the connection string and the premium calculation formula securly (Azure Key Valult).
+* Make an API call to the Backend from an angular service.
 * Seperate the API and the front end into different projects, making the API reusable.
-* Add Swagger to the API.
+* Add Swagger to the seperated API project.
 * Make the form Responsive.